rh-mobb/documentation/docs/idp/azuread-aro-cli/README.md

    ```
    tenant_id=$(az account show --query tenantId -o tsv)
    ```
+> **Note**
-   > **NOTE** now we can switch over to our OpenShift installation and apply the needed configuraion:
+> Now we can switch over to our OpenShift installation and apply the needed configuraion:

 ## Login to OpenShift as kubeadmin ##